tmshts/fullstackopen_2/README.md

 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
 Moreover, Redux, Node.js, MongoDB, GraphQL and TypeScript are introduced.

+More information related to this course can be found [here](https://fullstackopen.com/en/part0/general_info).

 Each part represents a specific topic of the web development.

 ## This repository contains: